Dnyaneshwar01/Dnyaneshwar01/README.md

 # 💫 About Me:
-SDET with 3.5+ years of experience in Java, Selenium, Rest Assured, and CI/CD pipelines, <br>delivering scalable automation frameworks and high-quality web and API testing.
+SDET with 4 years of experience in automation and manual testing for web and API applications.
+Proficient in Java, Selenium WebDriver, TestNG, Rest Assured, Jenkins, Maven, Docker, Selenium Grid, Git, and Postman.
+Experienced in building scalable automation frameworks achieving up to 80% test coverage, integrating tests into CI/CD pipelines, and performing API validation and regression testing.
+Strong background in Agile/Scrum environments with excellent analytical and problem-solving skills, focused on improving software quality and testing efficiency..

 ## 🌐 Socials: